How To Cook Boiled Peanuts

 Learn to cook boiled peanuts at home and you can enjoy this southern delicacy any time of the year.

 Boiled Peanuts are a delicacy here in the south.
-They are sold everywhere including roadside stands, parking lots, baseball and football games, farmers markets, and even gas stations.
+They are sold everywhere including roadside stands, parking lots, baseball and football games, farmers’ markets, and even gas stations.
+Of course, you need to know how to make them at home as well.
+Boiled peanuts are a fun snack on the weekends and especially around a bonfire in the fall.

 Ingredients for Making Boiled Peanuts

-You only need 3 ingredients to cook boiled peanuts.
-It’s a pretty cheap snack!
-In fact, I usually spend less than $4 on about a 2-3 lb. bag of raw peanuts at the grocery store.
+The best boiled peanuts recipe begins with only these three ingredients.
+Hot boiled peanuts are a pretty cheap snack!
+I usually spend less than $5 on about a 2-3 lb. bag of raw peanuts at the grocery store.

 How to cook boiled peanuts